 You will also find yourself competing against other freelancers who are more experienced or have lower rates than you, making them more appealing to clients.

 The good thing about these platforms is that they are beginner-friendly.
-It is free to sign up and create a profile and you are instantly connected to hundreds of available freelance jobs.
+It is free to sign up and create a profile, and you are instantly connected to hundreds of available freelance gigs.

 If you don’t like joining a crowded marketplace, you can check freelance job boards online.
 These websites are updated regularly and often feature jobs that allow you to work from home.

 Job boards are one level up from the freelance marketplace.
 Here, you will find reputable companies who are willing to pay handsomely for the right person.